na-na-hi/renget/archive/acegMPguide.md

 4. Countering meta builds
 5. Gunnery
 6. Special Weapons and how to use them
+7. Stealth
-7. Scoring system explanation
+8. Scoring system explanation
 Goodies:
-8. /aceg/-approved builds
+9. /aceg/-approved builds
-9. Miscellaneous
+10. Miscellaneous

 -----------------------